During the past several years, much has been written about platelet-rich plasma (PRP) and its potential effectiveness in the treatment of injuries.

-The benefit to PRP therapy is that unlike other treatments it has a sustained outcome and is categorized as a permanent fix.
-The timeframe for experiencing results is dependent upon the area of injury and the extent of the injury.
+The benefit to PRP therapy is that unlike other treatments it has a sustained outcome and is categorized as a non-surgical fix.
+The time frame for experiencing results is dependent upon the area of injury and the extent of the injury.
 On average, most patients start to see signs of improvement in the form of reduced pain or increased function within four to six weeks.
 Continuing a well-designed course of physical therapy and avoidance of aggressive physical activity or overloading the injected tissues is advised in the weeks that follow the injections.
 This is done to allow the tissues to heal best.

 ARE THERE RISKS WITH PRP?

 Overall, PRP is an especially safe treatment option with no risk of allergic reaction because it is your own blood.
 However, anytime a needle is placed in the body, there is a risk of infection, bleeding, and nerve damage.
 These risks do not happen often, and are very rare.
 Other risks depend on the area being treated.
 If you are unsure of the risks of your specific condition, consult your physician.
-In general, PRP is not considered a first line treatment and is usually considered after other more traditional treatments have failed.